Lake Toba, Sumatra, Indonesia

 Lake Toba: The Supervolcano Caldera and Batak Heartland

-Most visitors base themselves on Samosir Island, reached by ferry from Parapat on the eastern lakeshore (20-30 minutes, IDR 15,000-20,000 per person, ferries leave roughly hourly).
-The main tourist settlement on Samosir is Tuk Tuk, a small peninsula with a concentration of guesthouses, cafes, and boat jetties.
+Most visitors base themselves on Samosir Island, reached by ferry from Parapat on the eastern lakeshore (20-30 minutes, IDR 15,000-20,000 per person, ferries run roughly hourly).
+The main tourist settlement is Tuk Tuk, a small peninsula with guesthouses, cafes, and boat jetties.

-Huta Bolon Simanindo at the northern tip of Samosir is an open-air cultural museum in a traditional Batak village, with daily dance and music performances (IDR 100,000 admission, performances at 10:30 on weekdays) demonstrating the gondang music tradition and Tortor dance forms.
-The Batak instruments include the taganing (tuned barrel drums) and the sarune (a double-reed wind instrument).
-The performance is oriented to tourists but the musicians and dancers are genuinely skilled.
+Huta Bolon Simanindo at the northern tip of Samosir is an open-air museum in a traditional Batak village, with daily dance and music performances (IDR 100,000 admission, weekday performances at 10:30).
+The Batak gondang music tradition uses taganing tuned barrel drums and the sarune double-reed wind instrument.
+The performance is oriented to tourists but the musicians are genuinely skilled and the instruments are distinctive.

-The Batak Christian Church: The majority of Batak people are Protestant Christian, converted by German Rhenish missionaries from the 1860s onward.
-The church architecture around Samosir and the lakeside towns is a curious combination of Gothic European forms with Batak decorative elements - carved wooden gables and traditional colours on otherwise conventional Protestant church buildings.
-The HKBP (Huria Kristen Batak Protestan) is the largest denomination and one of the largest Protestant churches in Asia.
+The majority of Batak people are Protestant Christian, converted by German Rhenish missionaries from the 1860s onward.
+The church architecture around Samosir is a genuinely strange combination of Gothic European forms and Batak decorative elements: carved wooden gables and traditional colours on otherwise conventional Protestant buildings.
+The HKBP (Huria Kristen Batak Protestan) is one of the largest Protestant denominations in Asia.
+This background is why pork appears freely on menus throughout the lake region in a province that is otherwise predominantly Muslim.

 Where to Eat